splunk/observability-workshop/content/en/other/3-automatic-discovery/1-petclinic-monolith/1-otel-collector.md

 sudo sh /tmp/splunk-otel-collector.sh --realm $REALM -- $ACCESS_TOKEN --mode agent --without-fluentd --with-instrumentation --deployment-environment $INSTANCE-petclinic --enable-profiler --enable-profiler-memory --enable-metrics --hec-token $HEC_TOKEN --hec-url $HEC_URL
 ```

-When prompted to restart services, select 'OK' and press enter.

 Next, we will patch the collector to expose the hostname of the instance and not the AWS instance ID.
-This will make it easier to filter data in the UI.
-Run the following command to patch the collector:
+This will make it easier to filter data in the UI:

 ``` bash
 sudo sed -i 's/gcp, ecs, ec2, azure, system/system, gcp, ecs, ec2, azure/g' /etc/otel/collector/agent_config.yaml